CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

 Other interface
 ==================

-The following interfaces for simulation environment are also provided:
+The following interfaces of simulation environment are also provided:

 ``set_warning(flag)``:
     - set flag as False to turn off the warning of invalid phases.
 The warning will be issued if a green phase to an inexistent lane.